qjpseu/Partition/README.md

 Installation:
 Decompress Partition.zip
-Modify the first line in the Partition.bat to set the correct path where the Java program is located, and the memory available.
+Modify the first line in the Partition.bat to set the correct path where the Java program is located, and than, the memory available.

 The interface: